PedoPot/PedoDoc/PedObserver/README.md

     PedoBaiter-->>PedoController: Returns the <br>new profile
     deactivate PedoBaiter
     activate PedoController
-    PedoController->>Database: Saves the new profile
+    PedoController->>PedoStocker: Saves the new profile
     PedoController->>PedoBaiter: Asks to create<br>an activity for <br>the profile
     deactivate PedoController
     activate PedoBaiter
     PedoBaiter-->>PedoController: Returns the <br>activity generated
     deactivate PedoBaiter
     activate PedoController
-    PedoController->>Database: Saves the activity for the profile PedoController->>PedoConnector: Creates the new profile with the activity PedoController->>PedoConnector: Use the API credentials to start a new listener PedoController-->>PedoObserver: Display the <br>newly generated profile
+    PedoController->>PedoStocker: Saves the activity for the profile PedoController->>PedoConnector: Creates the new profile with the activity PedoController->>PedoConnector: Use the API credentials to start a new listener PedoController-->>PedoObserver: Display the <br>newly generated profile